 The PPP has been subject to substantial modifications and contradictory guidance since it was first signed into law, primarily through the “Frequently Asked Questions” (FAQs) promulgated by the U.S. Small Business Administration (SBA) and the U.S. Treasury Department.
-Several of the FAQs are inconsistent, and borrowers should consult legal and financial counsel if they have concerns about their original PPP loan application or their PPP loan forgiveness application.
+Several of the FAQs are inconsistent, and there are as yet unanswered questions as to the effect of the Flexibility Act on prior guidance issued by the SBA.
+Borrowers should consult legal and financial counsel if they have concerns about their original PPP loan application or their PPP loan forgiveness application.

 Loan Forgiveness Basics

-Section 1106 of the CARES Act sets forth the basic idea of PPP loan forgiveness: a PPP loan borrower is eligible for loan forgiveness in the amount spent by the borrower on eligible expenses for an 8-week period following loan disbursement.
+Section 1106 of the CARES Act, as subsequently amended by the Flexibility Act, sets forth the basic idea of PPP loan forgiveness: a PPP loan borrower is eligible for loan forgiveness in the amount spent by the borrower on eligible expenses for a 24-week period following loan disbursement, provided that such 24-week period ends on or before December 31, 2020.
 The total amount of potential forgiveness is capped at the original principal balance of the PPP loan, plus accrued interest.
 Eligible expenses are: